Strength Training Tips for Women

 Tip 2 - No Fear!

 Don’t be afraid of the guys either, strength training is certainly also for women.
-You get on the squat rack or bench press and don’t let a few odd glances from the guys in the free weights section scare you, ask for there help as sometimes you should have a spotter.
+You get on the squat rack or bench press and don’t let a few odd glances from the guys in the free weights section scare you; ask for their help, as sometimes you should have a spotter.

 Tip 3 - Weights & Interval Training

 A weight and interval routine can prove effective for women.
-Between weightlifting repetitions, go for short, high intensity bursts of bike riding or running followed by a recovery period.
+Between weightlifting repetitions, go for short, high-intensity bursts of bike riding or running followed by a recovery period.
 This will break up mundane routines and is great for your metabolism.
-You’ll burn fat as well as getting stronger.
+You’ll burn fat as well as get stronger.

 Tip 4 - How Often?

 Try to do three strength training workouts a week.
-This will give you enough time to recover whilst is still being enough to see results and gain strength.
-One or two strength training sessions a week is not really sufficient to see results.
-Any more than three times is likely to be counterproductive as you won’t be getting enough rest.
+This will give you enough time to recover, whilst still being enough to see results and gain strength.
+One or two strength training sessions a week are not really sufficient to see results.
+Any more than three times is likely to be counterproductive, as you won’t be getting enough rest.

 Tip 5 - Increase the Weight

-One way to do increase the weight you’re lifting is to start off with a weight you can comfortable do 12 reps with.
+One way to increase the weight you’re lifting is to start off with a weight you can comfortably do 12 reps with.
 After 12, rest for a minute or two and then do 10 repetitions with a slightly heavier weight.
-Finish with another 8 repetitions with a slightly heavier weight again.
-This way you’ll be gradually increasing the weight you’re lifting, but still toning up your muscles.
+Finish with another eight repetitions with a slightly heavier weight again.
+This way, you’ll be gradually increasing the weight you’re lifting, but still toning up your muscles.

 In Summary

 Not listed, probably the most important factor is to ensure you keep at your workouts.
-Don't stop because 2 weeks in your're not seeing a dramatic reduction in your weight. it takes time, but it's very much worth it in the end.
+Don't stop because 2 weeks in, you're not seeing a dramatic reduction in your weight.
+It takes time, but it's very much worth it in the end.